+- A governor or

 - jointly about the Chair and Vice Chair or

 - the entire governing body or

 - the majority of the governing body

 Stage 1 will be considered by an independent investigator appointed by the governing body.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.